-The number of students who can be admitted to the upper division clinical courses is determined by the availability of clinical practice sites and faculty to teach in these areas.
+Meeting the above criteria does not guarantee admission.
+The number of students who can be admitted to the upper division clinical courses is determined by the availability of clinical practice sties and faculty to teach in these areas.
 Admission occurs twice per year; upper division nursing courses begin in the fall and spring semesters.

-Applications for fall admission to the upper division become available on the School of Nursing website January 1 and the deadline for application submission is March 1.
+Applications for fall admission to the upper division become available on the School of Nursing website the first week of January and the deadline for application submission is March 1.
 For the group entering in the spring semester, applications become available August 1 and the deadline for return is October 1.
 All applicants must have achieved university admission to be considered for entry to the School of Nursing.